ctbarna/npmap.js/API.md

 ### L.npmap.layer.mapbox(config: object)

-Add a layer from MapBox hosting, with interactivity, to your map with `L.npmap.layer.mapbox()`.
+Add a layer from MapBox Hosting to your map with `L.npmap.layer.mapbox()`.

 *Arguments:*